implydata/druid-public/JENKINS.md

 * build/launch docker container (based on maven:3.6.3-jdk-8/maven:3.6.3-jdk-11) mounting druid-m2-cache download to `~/.m2`
 * run test commands inside created container

+## When it works

+Build gets triggered in the following cases:

+* automatically for every commit of opened PR - jenkins _locally_ merge branch of PR into target and then proceed with merging commit
+* automatically for every commit in release branches with the naming format: `d.dd.d-iap` / `d.d.d-iap` (for example 0.19.0-iap or 0.1.0-iap)
+* on demand: in every branch

+In all these cases jenkinsfile should be exists.

 ## Job types